DataResponsibly/ZNO-Dataset/datasheet.md

 Composition
 -----------

-- **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?** Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
-Please provide a description.
+- **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?** Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)? <!--Please provide a description. -->

     The datasets represent the information about the participants’ EIE (External Independent Evaluation) from 2016 to 2021 and the NMT (National Multi-subject Test) from 2022 to 2023.
 The test participants are those who want to use the test results to get the Certificate of Complete General Secondary Education or for admission to higher education institutions to study for a bachelor’s degree.